 This IRI Workbench screenshot shows one of the RowGen job scripts and a target table:

-All the RowGen job scripts were saved in the folder I’d selected in the beginning, and are available for modification, reuse, team sharing, version control, etc. The job flow model created for the test data generation can also be diagrammed in the new visual workflow editor, with ETL and other IRI data management projects.
+All the RowGen job scripts were saved in the folder I’d selected in the beginning, and are available for modification, reuse, team sharing, version control, etc. The job flow model created for the test data generation can also be diagrammed in the visual workflow editor, with ETL and other IRI data management projects.

 Contact email@example.com if you need help planning for, or using, this wizard.